vpelss/AuthenticatorAnywhere/README.md

 - Use a strong password
 - Back up your database and keep it off site
 - Close AutheticatorAnywhere when you are done
 - Do not keep the password in a password manager.
-If password manager is compromised, then your authenticator line of defense might fail too
+If password manager is compromised, then your authenticator is potentially compromised
+- Copy a single entry from the entry's edit menu
+- Backup or export the entire entry database from the menu icon

 # What is TOTP Authentication?